How Do I Get Proof of Health Insurance For Taxes?

 How to get a copy of your 1095-B or 1095-C form online

-You can get your 1095-B and 1095-C tax forms form your workplace, the insurance company or the government agency that provides your insurance
+You can get your 1095-B and 1095-C tax forms from your workplace, the insurance company or the government agency where you get your insurance.

-• Online download: You may be able to download your 1095-B or 1095-C through the member portal of the insurance company or through your online account with Medicare or Medicaid.
+- Download online: You can usually download your 1095-B or 1095-C through the member portal of your insurance company or through your online account with Medicare or Medicaid.

-• Request a copy: Not all companies have a way to get your 1095-B or 1095-C online.
-So you may need to request the tax form by contacting your insurance company, employer or government agency that provides your health insurance.
+- Request a copy: Not all companies have a way to get your 1095-B or 1095-C online.
+So you may need to request the tax form by contacting your insurance company, employer or government agency responsible for your health insurance.

-The information in the 1095-B or 1095-C is usually not used for filing your taxes.
+You won't normally use the information on your 1095-B or 1095-C form when filing your taxes.
 That means you can do your taxes before you get your health insurance tax forms.

-However, if you plan to itemize your health expenses, you can either wait for the 1095 or calculate how much you spent on health insurance using your W-2s or financial records.
+However, if you plan to itemize your healthcare costs, you can either wait for the 1095 or calculate how much you spent on health insurance using your W-2s or financial records.

 What to do if your 1095-B is missing months of payments